-Our study briefly describes that migraines and headaches in the Karachi adult population have findings related to aggravating and relief factors that are similar to, or comparable to, those in other populations and studies.
-At the same time, less data is available on the Recitation of the Quran and Wudu as a relieving factor for headaches; further research is required in this perspective.
+Our study briefly describes that migraines and headaches in the Karachi adult population have more or less similar findings related to the aggravating and relief factors compared to other populations and studies.
+At the same time, less data is available on the Recitation of Quran and Wadu as a relieving factor for headaches; further extended research is required in this perspective.
 In contrast, the diagnostic test agreement finding is still less about the primary headache in the PHC setting.